 References and more information

 If you don’t already have a written asthma action plan, ask your doctor at your next asthma review appointment.
 And if you do have a written plan, make sure it is reviewed regularly.
 This should be at least every 12 months, or 6 months for children, and whenever you change medications.
+It’s also a good idea to check and update your asthma action plan before you travel.

 You can find more information about written asthma plans from asthma organisations including the following resources we’ve referred to in this post: